gstn-caruso/cuis-web/README.md

 ## I want to know more!

-You can go to [the wiki](https://github.com/gstn-caruso/cuis-web/wiki) to learn how to do more.
+You can go to [the wiki page](https://github.com/gstn-caruso/cuis-web/wiki) to learn how to do more.